 Planting the Rose Bush

-Now place the plant in the centre of your hole, checking that the top of the root-ball is level with the soil around it.
+Once you have properly prepared your roses, place the plant in the center of your hole, checking that the top of the root-ball is level with the soil around it.
 Replace about three-quarters of the soil in the hole, pressing it down around the roots of your rose bush.
 If you have left the pot on, do the same thing, but when you have finished, cut the string holding the pot together and gently work the cut pot out of the soil.
 Finish firming down the soil – a gentle foot pressure or firm hand pressure is about right.

 Watering the Plant